LinkedIn Guide

 This is a big no-no!

-You will be unable to connect on Linkedin if you send inappropriate messages like this.
+You will be unable to connect on LinkedIn if you send inappropriate messages like this.

 On the other hand, when people try to connect without a personal message, it feels cold and impersonal.